KaguraRuri/Psy-Eval/README.md

-# PsyEval: A Benchmark for Evaluating Language Models in Mental Health Tasks
+# PsyEval: PsyEval: A Comprehensive Large Language Model Evaluation Benchmark for Mental Health

 ## Overview

-PsyEval(https://arxiv.org/abs/2311.09189) is a comprehensive benchmark designed to evaluate the performance of language models in the domain of mental health.
+PsyEval is a comprehensive benchmark designed to evaluate the performance of language models in the domain of mental health.
 This repository contains the necessary resources and documentation for understanding and replicating our experiments.

 ## Dataset